thisisashwinraj/VerticalX-Recommendation-System/README.md

 VerticalX is an information filtering system, that uses Natural Language Processing techniques to make content based recommendations for 10k+ movies based as per user's interest.
 The project uses the [TMDb dataset](https://www.kaggle.com/datasets/juzershakir/tmdb-movies-dataset).
 The investigating dataset contains information for over 10,000+ movies collected from TMDb.
 This project is deployed using [StreamLit](https://tinyurl.com/verticalx-recommender-system).
+Interested in building your very own movie recommendation system?
+Checkout the blog here.

 The project was developed in March 2022 as a standalone project & has been licensed under the [GNU Affero General Public License v3.0](https://github.com/thisisashwinraj/VerticalX-Recommendation-System/blob/main/LICENSE).
 All Pull Requests are maintained by [Ashwin](https://github.com/thisisashwinraj).
 Learn about VerticalX Recommendations System [here](https://github.com/thisisashwinraj/VerticalX-Recommendation-System#user-installation-and-source-code)